IngKendrys/IngKendrys/README.md

 ## 👨‍💻 About Me

-- 🔭 I’m currently working on **Portfolio**
+- 🔭 I’m currently working on **GeoAsistencia App**
 - 🌱 I’m currently learning **Next JS**
 - 💬 Ask me about **React JS, HTML, CSS, SASS, SCSS**
 - ⚡ Fun fact: **Laughing is also an exercise. 🤣**
-- 🎓 I’m a Systems Engineering student and self-taught developer
+- 🎓 I’m a Systems Engineering student.
-- 💡 I enjoy turning ideas into reality through code and design
-- 📚 I'm constantly learning new technologies to improve my skills
-- 👯 I love collaborating on open-source projects and learning from others

 ## 🌐 Portfolio